-A degree in this area leads to a profession that's centred around people – from babies through to older generations – working with those of all creeds, ages and races who need help making their lives better.
-It's a tough and responsible job.
+A degree in this area leads to a profession centred around people – from babies through to older generations – working with those of all creeds, ages and races who need help to make their lives better.
+It's a challenging and responsible job.

-The profession can also open up areas of real power in a career.
+The profession of Social Work can open up areas of real power in a career.
 Social workers serve in government and education.
-Whether it's this, or you're offering personal therapy, you have the ability to change lives.
+Whether it's this or you're offering personal therapy, you have the ability to change lives.

-Social Work degrees teach transferable skills, such as presentation, research and communication, as well as how to delicately understand the concerns of others, and how to ensure they get the help they need.
+Social Work degrees teach transferable skills, such as presentation, research and communication, as well as how to understand the concerns of others delicately and how to ensure they get the help they need.

-Particular job roles, aside from social worker, include probation officer, careers adviser, charity worker, counsellor, volunteer coordinator and youth worker.
+Besides social workers, particular job roles include probation officer, careers adviser, charity worker, counsellor, volunteer coordinator, and youth worker.

 Numerous companies offer graduate schemes in this subject, including the Man Group.